-A consortium of dedicated partners has joined IIE to commit funding, resources and employee expertise and time.
+A consortium of dedicated partners has joined IIE to commit funding, resources, employee expertise and time.
 As WeTech Manager, IIE aims to expand the consortium and grow its resources in order to build out activities and expand to additional countries.